 From its humble beginnings in 1976, our annual Labor Day Weekend show has grown into one of the best events in the region.
 Exhibitors come from near and far, bringing an ever-changing display of tractors, gas engines and vintage farm equipment.

-The gate charge is $5 per person per day.
-Exhibitors and children under 14 are admitted free. $10 weekend wristbands are also.
+The gate charge is $6 per person per day.
+Exhibitors and children under 14 are admitted free. $10 weekend wristbands are also available.

 During the show there are threshing and hay baling demonstrations on the Activities Field.
 Rock crusher, drag saw, shingle mill and steam-powered saw mill demonstrations are held in Antique Village.
 The Tractor Parade starts at 1 PM and the Engine Crank-Up starts at 2 PM.